Most of us don’t even think about what life would be like without electricity—until we don’t have it.

 Preventing Carbon Monoxide Poisoning in Your Home

 The best way to prevent CO poisoning in your dwelling is to install a carbon monoxide detector.
-The full CDC list of ways to keep you and your family safe from the possibility of carbon monoxide poisoning includes:

 - Have your heating system, water heater, and any other gas, oil, or coal burning appliances serviced by a qualified technician every year.

-- Do not use portable flameless chemical heaters indoors.
+- Don’t use portable flameless chemical heaters indoors.

-- If you smell an odor from your gas refrigerator have an expert service it.
+- If you smell an odor from your gas refrigerator, have an expert service it.
 An odor from your gas refrigerator can mean it could be leaking CO.

-- When you buy gas equipment, buy only equipment carrying the seal of a national testing agency, such as Underwriters’ Laboratories.
+- When you purchase gas-powered equipment, buy only equipment carrying the seal of a national testing agency, such as Underwriters’ Laboratories.

 - Make sure your gas appliances are vented properly.
 Horizontal vent pipes for appliances, such as a water heater, should go up slightly as they go toward outdoors.
 This prevents CO from leaking if the joints or pipes aren’t fitted tightly.

 - Have your chimney checked or cleaned every year.
-Chimneys can be blocked by debris.
-This can cause CO to build up inside your home or cabin.
+Chimneys can be blocked by debris which can cause CO to build up inside your home.

 - Never patch a vent pipe with tape, gum, or something else.
 This kind of patch can make CO build up in your home, cabin, or camper.